Kaiddd/bitmoji-api-scraper/README.md

 # bitmoji-api-scraper
-Scrapes every single bitmoji outfit id, can easily be repurposed for any other id.
+Scrapes every single bitmoji outfit id, can easily be repurposed for any other id.<br>
 (You will likely want to change the gender in the api request)

 Here is a list scraped as of 10/23/2023: